mtoshi/rancidcmd/README.rst

 This module is wrapper of RANCID login commands.(like cloing, jlogin ...)
 So if you use this moudle, then you have to install RANCID in some way.
 Why did I make this module?
 As everybody knows RANCID is popular as auto login solutions.
-Of course I want to use RANCID and I thought want to use without password of ".cloginrc".
+Of course I want to use RANCID.
+And I wanted to do using without password of ".cloginrc".
-Rancidcmd can use RANCID login command like a clogin with empty ".clgoinrc".
+This Rancidcmd can use RANCID login command like a clogin with empty ".clgoinrc".

 .. image:: https://secure.travis-ci.org/mtoshi/rancidcmd.svg?branch=master
    :target: http://travis-ci.org/mtoshi/rancidcmd